 - Indian Echinacea

-- Chuan Xin Lin
+- Chuan Xin Lian

 For Patients & Caregivers

 Andrographis paniculata is used in traditional medicine to treat infectious diseases and fevers.
-Andrographis possesses antibacterial, antioxidant, anti-inflammatory, anticancer, and immunostimulating properties.
-Either alone, or in combination with other herbs, andrographis has been shown to reduce the duration and severity of upper respiratory infections such as those associated with the common cold or flu.
+Andrographis exhibits antibacterial, antioxidant, anti-inflammatory, anticancer, and immunostimulating properties.
+Either alone or in combination with other herbs, andrographis has been shown to reduce duration and severity of upper respiratory infections such as those associated with the common cold or flu.
 Andrographis extract may benefit patients with ulcerative colitis.
 It also reduced symptoms of rheumatoid arthritis.
 However, patients should use caution before using this herb as it may interact with many drugs.

 - Colds and Flu